This cherry wreath recipe is made with crowd-pleasing jammy cinnamon rolls and is a beautiful centrepiece for your Christmas gathering!

 - Dust a clean surface with flour.
 Scoop the dough onto the surface and roll it out into a large rectangular shape.**

 - Spread all the jam on two-thirds of the dough (see the blog post for pictures).
 Fold the outer two-thirds of the dough over.
 Use your rolling pin to flatten the layered dough into a large rectangle again.

 - Use a sharp knife or pizza cutter to cut around 8 long strips out of the dough.
 Roll each strip into a bun shape.

 - Place a round cookie cutter (10 cm or 4 inches) in the middle of a lined baking tray or cake tin.
 Arrange the buns around the cookie cutter to form a wreath or as desired.
-Place a damp tea towel over the wreath and set aside to rise for at least 1 hour or until the wreath is puffy.
+Place a tea towel over the wreath and set aside to rise for at least 1 hour or until the wreath is puffy.
 The wreath should increase in size by around 20%.

 Baking the wreath:

 - When you're ready to bake the wreath, preheat the oven to 180°C (350°F).

 - Bake the wreath for around 20 minutes or until the outside is slightly golden brown.
 The baking time will depend on the thickness of your wreath.
 If you insert a skewer into the wreath, there should be no wet dough on it.
 Allow the wreath to cool on the baking tray.